 Disability, Difference, and Society

-In this course we explore the varied and evolving meanings of disability—as condition, lived experience, and analytical framework—and the contexts that shape these meanings.
+In this seminar we explore the varied and evolving meanings of disability—as condition, lived experience, and analytical framework—and the contexts that shape these meanings.
 Dominant issues, including representation, education, employment, bioethics, institutions, community, and policies and rights, will serve as our touchstones for research, analysis, and learning.
 We will pay rigorous attention to the links between disability and other significant social categories, such as race, ethnicity, socioeconomic class, gender, sexual orientation and identification, and age.
 While the United States is highlighted in this class, transnational and global components will figure significantly as well.
 Course materials and assignments offer different disciplinary approaches and writing styles, fostering both individual and collective work.
 Films, on line exhibits, music, advertising, popular media, and the material world reflect the wide range of sources on which this course draws.
+CW NOR SOC

 IGST 0450 / HIST 0450 - U.S./Soviet Popular Culture